DavidBor17/Bot_NihongoNoSensei/README.md

 # Telegram Bot: NihongoNoSensei

 The purpose of this project is to learn and translate Japanese through a Telegram bot using Python.
+Link: https://t.me/NihongoSenseiBot

 Libraries used:
 * telegram.ext